adunning/spring-harvest/spring-harvest.rst

 | Only a story gathered from the hills
 | And the wind crying of forgotten days,
 | A story that shall whisper, “All things change—
-  For friends do grow indifferent, and loves
+| For friends do grow indifferent, and loves
-  Die like a dream at morning: bitterness
+| Die like a dream at morning: bitterness
-  Is the sure heritage of all men born,
+| Is the sure heritage of all men born,
-  And he alone sees truly, who looks out
+| And he alone sees truly, who looks out
-  From some huge aery peak, considering not Fast-walled cities, or the works of men,
+| From some huge aery peak, considering not
+| Fast-walled cities, or the works of men,
-  But turns his gaze unto the mountain-tops
+| But turns his gaze unto the mountain-tops
-  And the unfathomable blue of heaven
+| And the unfathomable blue of heaven
-  That only change not with the changing years”——
+| That only change not with the changing years”——
 | A tale that shod itself with ancient shoon
 | And wrapped its cloak, and wandered from the west.

+[pg 30]

 A Sonnet
 --------

-| There is a wind that takes the heart of a man,
+| **There** is a wind that takes the heart of a man,
 |     A fresh wind in the latter days of spring,
 |     When hate and war and every evil thing
 | That the wide arches of high Heaven span